-- Design : Graphs looked really aesthetic and pleasing to the eyes.
+- Design: The graphs looked really aesthetic and pleasing to the eyes.
 It follows a minimal approach.

-- Ease of use: Availability of variety of functions to tweak around stuff is a plus.
+- Ease of use: The availability of variety of functions to tweak around stuff is a plus.

 Task 3: Figuring out the queries that will be used to fetch the required data points

-It is really important to have optimized queries as Internet is a scarce resource with limited bandwidth.
-We had to make sure that database was not accessed more than once for each visualization.
+It is really important to have optimized queries as the internet is a scarce resource with limited bandwidth.
+We had to make sure that the database was not accessed more than once for each visualization.
 Moreover the devices being used on the field have very limited resources.
-So, we had to minimize the processing which took place over data over the device.
+So we had to minimize the processing which took place over data over the device.

 There was another limitation, that each query over the server had to finish within a timeout period of 20 seconds.
-Since the datasets are large to analyze it is essential to write queries that terminate within a given time frame.
-Use of MapReduce functions reduce the querying time drastically and give results almost instantly.
+Since the data sets are large to analyze, it is essential to write queries that terminate within a given time frame.
+Use of MapReduce functions reduced the querying time drastically and gave results almost instantly.

 Task 4: Visualizing the data

 The final stage is quite easy to implement once all the data and user information is in place.
-It is important to choose an appropriate visualization which gives a meaningful insight.
+It is important to choose an appropriate visualization which gives meaningful insights.

-- MP Android chart also provide graph animations which is big winner.
+- MP Android chart also provides graph animations, which is a big winner.

 - Graphs can be moved around really easily.

 After conquering these challenges I got the coveted ‘showdown’ spot in the ‘Friday demo’ to showcase my work to the team.
-The applaud more than compensated for all the hardwork and ofcourse when I found out, our investor Rajan Anandan (MD, Google India) acknowledged my work on Social Media I couldn’t stop grinning.
+The applause more than compensated for all the hard work and, of coursed when I found out our investor Rajan Anandan (MD, Google India) acknowledged my work on social media, I couldn’t stop grinning.